-According to new research, all of those persistent positive tests were likely a result of “leftover virus fragments,” and not an indication that the virus was still present and transmissible, says William Schaffner, a professor of preventive medicine and infectious diseases at the Vanderbilt University Medical Center in Nashville.
+According to new research, all of those persistent positive tests were likely a result of “leftover virus fragments,” and not an indication that the virus was still present and transmissible, said William Schaffner, a professor of preventive medicine and infectious diseases at the Vanderbilt University Medical Center in Nashville.

-Exceptions to the 10-day rule
+Exceptions to the 10-day isolation rule

-There are a few exceptions to the CDC’s new recommendations — the first being for people who have weakened immune systems due to a health condition or medication.
-Doll says that the virus is “a little bit more unpredictable” in immunocompromised patients and that “they can shed virus for longer periods of time.”
+There are a few exceptions to the CDC’s 10-day isolation recommendations — the first being for people who have weakened immune systems due to a health condition or medication.
+Doll said that the virus is “a little bit more unpredictable” in immunocompromised patients and that “they can shed virus for longer periods of time.”

 Symptoms may persist long after infection